 - 3.6.1.
-The Members of the Board of Directors shall have: - up-to-date and sufficient knowledge, skills and experience to fulfill their functions and to understand the business of the Company and its risks, at a level commensurate with their responsibilities, including an appropriate understanding of those areas for which an individual Member is not directly responsible but is collectively accountable together with the other Members of the Board of Directors; - b. a clear understanding of the Company's governance arrangements, their respective role and responsibilities and, where applicable, the Group structure and any possible conflicts of interest that may arise therefrom.
+The Members of the Board of Directors shall have: - a. an up-to-date understanding of up-to-date and sufficient knowledge, skills and experience to fulfill their functions and to understand the business of the Company and its risks, at a level commensurate with their responsibilities, including an appropriate understanding of those areas for which an individual Member is not directly responsible but is collectively accountable together with the other Members of the Board of Directors; and - b. a clear understanding of the Company's governance arrangements, their respective role and responsibilities and, where applicable, the groupGroup structure and any possible conflicts of interest that may arise therefrom.
 The Members of the Board of Directors shall be able to contribute to the implementation of an appropriate culture, corporate values and behavior within the Board of Directors and the Company.

-In particular the Members of the Board of Directors that are responsible for the implementation of laws and regulations and administrative provisions necessary to comply with Directive (EU) 2015/849 shall have adequate knowledge, skills and experience regarding ML/TF risk identification and assessment as well as AML/CFT policies, controls and procedures.
+In particular the Members of the Board of Directors that are responsible for the implementation of laws and regulations and administrative provisions necessary to comply with Directive (EU) 2015/849 shall have adequate knowledge, skills and experience regarding ML/TF risk identification and assessment, and as well as AML/CFT policies, controls and procedures.
 They should have a good understanding of the Company and its business model, and the extent to which this exposes the Company to ML/TF risks.

 - 3.6.2.
-In this respect, the assessment of adequate knowledge, skills and experience should consider: - a. the role and duties of the position and the required capabilities; - b. the knowledge and skills attained through education, training and practice; - c. the practical and professional experience gained in previous positions; - d. the knowledge and skills acquired and demonstrated by the professional conduct of the Member of the Board of Directors. - 3.6.3.
-To properly assess the skills of the Members of the Board of Directors, the CGSNC shall consider using the non-exhaustive list of relevant skills set out in Annex II of the ESMA/EBA Guidelines, taking into account the role and duties of the position occupied by the Member of the Board of Directors. - 3.6.4.
+In this respect, the assessment of adequate knowledge, skills and experience should consider: - a. the role and duties of the position and the required capabilities; - b. the knowledge and skills attained through education, training and practice; - c. the practical and professional experience gained in previous positions; and - d. the knowledge and skills acquired and demonstrated by the professional conduct of the Member of the Board of Directors. - 3.6.3.
+To properly assess the skills of the Members of the Board of Directors, the CGNCCGSNC shall consider using the non-exhaustive list of relevant skills set out in Annex II of the ESMA/EBA Guidelines, taking into account the role and duties of the position occupied by the Member of the Board of Directors. - 3.6.4.
 The level and profile of the education of the Member and whether or not it relates to financial services or other relevant areas should be considered.
-In particular, without prejudice to the legislative provisions in force, education in the areas of banking and finance, economics, law, accounting, auditing, administration, financial regulation, strategy, risk management, internal control, financial analysis, human capital, human resources management, information technology (IT), Environmental, Social and Governance (ESG) issues and quantitative methods are considered to be relevant for the financial services sector. - 3.6.5.
-When assessing the theoretical knowledge of a Member of the Board of Directors, it is required that he/she, as well as all Members, possesses basic theoretical banking knowledge, which varies depending on the particular business model of the Company and relates to: - a. the banking and financial markets; - b. legal requirements and regulatory framework (understanding of the financial regulatory environment, of corporate governance matters, and of a company's and a board's legal responsibilities): - strategic planning, the understanding of a company's business strategy or business plan and accomplishment thereof, including the ability to analyze economic context and trends and to provide long-term perspective for business planning purposes; - risk management (identifying, assessing, monitoring, controlling and mitigating the main types of risk facing a company); - e. accounting and auditing; - f. the assessment of the effectiveness of a company's arrangements, ensuring effective governance, oversight and controls; - g. the interpretation of a company's financial information, the identification of key issues based on this information, and appropriate controls and measures;
+In particular, without prejudice to the legislative provisions in force, education in the areas of banking and finance, economics, law, accounting, auditing, administration, financial regulation, strategy, risk management, internal control, financial analysis, human capital, human resources management, information technology, ESG (environment, social (IT), Environmental, Social and governanceGovernance (ESG) issues and quantitative methods are considered to be relevant for the financial services sector.